jubatus/website/source/en/api/api_regression.rst

    Represents a datum with its label.

-   .. mpidl:member:: 0: float score
+   .. mpidl:member:: 0: double score

       Represents a label of this datum.